adambkaplan/oci-artifact-maven-plugin/README.md

     If you feel the source code should be reformatted, create a separate PR for this change.
   - Check for unnecessary whitespace with `git diff --check` before committing.
 - Make sure you have added the necessary tests (JUnit/IT) for your changes.
-- Run all the tests with `mvn -Prun-its verify` to assure nothing else was accidentally broken.
+- Run all the tests with `mvn clean verify` to assure nothing else was accidentally broken.
 - Submit a pull request to the repository in this organization.

 ### Additional Resources